A Basic ServiceMix Install

 0

-Happily the default configuration sets up a Stomp transport on port 61613 which I’ll use in my Ruby - and other language - clients.
-No need to change anything in this file, although I guess I could remove the OpenWire connector running on port 61616.
+The default configuration sets up a Stomp transport on port 61613, which I’ll use from my Ruby (and other language) clients.
+No changes needed, although I could remove the OpenWire connector on port 61616 if I wanted.

-Configuring Camel is a touch more complicated, I have to drop a camel.xml file into the deploy/ subdirectory of my ServiceMix install:
+Configuring Camel is a touch more involved.
+I need to drop a camel.xml file into the deploy/ subdirectory of the ServiceMix install:

 <beans xmlns="http://www.springframework.org/schema/beans"